 Department of Nursing - Research

 Our researchers in the Healthy Start to Life hub work in partnership with paediatric and perinatal care centres and their associated research institutes.
-In the Disability hub researchers collaborate with the Centre for Psychiatric Nursing, focusing their work on evidence-based strategies that support people experiencing long-term mental health challenges.
-Work in the Optimising Health research hub focus on the sub-specialties of acute and emergency care, cancer, chronic disease and palliative care.
+In the Disability and Inclusion hub researchers collaborate with the Centre for Psychiatric Nursing, focusing their work on evidence-based strategies that support people experiencing long-term mental health challenges.
+Work in the Optimising Health and Wellbeing hub focuses on the sub-specialties of acute and emergency care, cancer, chronic disease and palliative care.

 The Department of Nursing offers graduate research training (Master of Philosophy and Doctor of Philosophy) to high achieving candidates who demonstrate compassion, dedication, and perseverance, with tailored pathways.

 This program of work focuses on generating new evidence and resources to support people affected by less common cancers and in the development and evaluation of nurse-led models of cancer care.
 The palliative care research program focuses on developing evidence based multidisciplinary strategies to improve the quality of life of people diagnosed with a serious illness and their family caregivers.
 In this program palliative care is conceptualised as being from the point of diagnosis of advanced disease (cancer or non-cancer) through to bereavement.
 Accordingly, the research targets improving the wellbeing of people who may still be receiving curative treatment as well as those where death may be possible or probable.